openstack-infra/zuul/doc/source/zuul.rst

     containing 'retrigger' somewhere in the comment text are added to a change.

-    *require-approval* (deprecated)
+    *require-approval*
     This may be used for any event.
 It requires that a certain kind of approval be present for the current patchset of the change (the approval could be added by the event in question).
 It follows the same syntax as the "approval" pipeline requirement below.
-This form should be considered deprecated and the pipeline requirement used instead.

   **timer**
     This trigger will run based on a cron-style time specification.